 Kemet's score of 40 is higher than 60% of the industry.
 This can give you a sense of how well the company is doing compared to its peers.

-In 2023, Kemet's total carbon emissions amounted to approximately 269,781,000 kg CO2e.
+In 2023, Kemet reported total carbon emissions of approximately 269,781,000 kg CO2e.
 This figure includes 28,270,000 kg CO2e from Scope 1 emissions, 115,346,000 kg CO2e from Scope 2 emissions (market-based), and 107,622,000 kg CO2e from Scope 3 emissions.
-Compared to 2022, when total emissions were about 251,606,000 kg CO2e, Kemet has seen an increase in emissions, particularly in Scope 2.
-Kemet's emissions data is cascaded from its parent company, KEMET Corporation, which provides a comprehensive overview of its carbon footprint.
-The company has not set specific reduction targets or initiatives under the Science Based Targets initiative (SBTi) or other climate pledges, indicating a potential area for future commitment.
-Over the past few years, Kemet's emissions have fluctuated, with 2021 reporting total emissions of approximately 232,249,000 kg CO2e and 2020 at about 206,677,000 kg CO2e.
-The company has disclosed emissions data for all three scopes, demonstrating transparency in its reporting practices.
-As Kemet continues to navigate its climate commitments, the focus on reducing emissions, particularly in Scope 2, will be crucial for aligning with global climate goals.
+The previous year, 2022, saw total emissions of about 251,606,000 kg CO2e, with Scope 1 at 28,368,000 kg CO2e, Scope 2 at 213,936,000 kg CO2e (location-based), and Scope 3 at 9,302,000 kg CO2e.
+Kemet's emissions data is cascaded from its parent company, KEMET Corporation, which is the source of the reported figures.
+Notably, Kemet has not established specific reduction targets or climate pledges, indicating a lack of formal commitments to reduce emissions at this time.
+The company has disclosed emissions across all three scopes, demonstrating transparency in its reporting practices.
+Overall, Kemet's emissions have shown an increase from 2022 to 2023, highlighting the need for potential future initiatives to address carbon output effectively.

 Access structured emissions data, company-specific emission factors, and source documents